 Thus, over a period of time, ancient methods of maritime trade disappeared, and are now only remembered and celebrated as rituals and social events along the east coast of India.

 This festival is still celebrated throughout Orissa in memory of the maritime glory of ancient Kalinga.

 Apart from other places of Orissa, Baliyatra is celebrated with much pomp and grandeur in the historic city of Cuttack for seven days from Kartika Purnima (full-moon day of the month Kartika).
 Lakhs of people congregate in the famous Baliyatra festival of Cuttack city, where a fair is organized.

-Baliyatra festival is also associated with legend of ‘Taapoi‘, a young girl who awaits the return of their sailor brothers.
-Rituals like ‘Bada Osha‘, linked with the boat making tradition of yore, and ‘Khudurukuni Osha‘ observed by un-married girls to worship Goddess for the safe return journey of the family members from sea, evoke memories of the maritime glory of ancient Orissa.
+Baliyatra festival is also associated with the legend of ‘Taapoi‘, a young girl who awaits the return of their sailor brothers.
+Rituals like ‘Bada Osha‘, linked with the boat making tradition of yore, and ‘Khudurukuni Osha‘ observed by unmarried girls to worship Goddess for the safe return journey of the family members from the sea, evoke memories of the maritime glory of ancient Orissa.

-Taking a cue from the past, perhaps Indian exporters can explore potential export opportunities in the South East Asian markets that were once India’s favored export destinations.
+Taking a cue from the past, perhaps Indian exporters can explore potential export opportunities in the South East Asian markets that were once India’s favoured export destinations.

 If you like this post, please consider following the blog.

 Please like, share and/or leave feedback in comments below!